sjothen/creme/README.md

 Which defines an applicative combiner `map`.
 An applicative combiner will have its arguments evaluated before being passed to it.

 The power of Kernel, however, comes from the `$vau` operative.
 An operative does not get its arguments evaluated.
-This allows us to define syntax like `$cond` or `$let`, which be a second-class citizen in Scheme:
+Instead, we combine `$vau` with the `eval` operative, which allows explicity evaluation of forms.
+This allows us to define syntax like `$cond` or `$let`:

 ```
 ($define! $cond